tolgaaksoy/Homework-Tracking-App/README.md

 # HomeworkTrackingApp

-This web application is a file download upload application developed using Spring Boot, React and Bootstrap.
+This web application is a file download upload application developed using Spring Boot, React and Bootstrap.The user can save and delete homework information such as homework title, homework subject, deadline, lesson name.

 ### Using Tools & Technologies